aditya-d28/file-storage/README.md

 - **Configurable Storage Options**: Supports Amazon S3, Google Cloud Storage, and local file storage.

 ## Getting Started
+**Note: This application and CLI has been created and tested in macOS, may not work as expected in Windows and Linux.**
 ### Prerequisites

 To run the File Storage server and CLI efficiently, the following are required: